Vitamin D: Excess

 Vitamin D toxicity, or hypervitaminosis D, is the toxic state of an excess of vitamin D. It is rare, having occurred historically during a time of unregulated fortification of foods, especially those provided to infants, or more recently, with consumption of high-dose vitamin D dietary supplements following inappropriate prescribing, non-prescribed consumption of high-dose, over-the-counter preparations, or manufacturing errors resulting in content far in excess of what is on the label.
 Ultraviolet light alonesunlight or tanning bedscan raise serum 25(OH)D concentration to a bit higher than 100 nmol/L, but not to a level that causes hypervitaminosis D, the reasons being that there is a limiting amount of the precursor 7-dehydrocholesterol synthesized in the skin and a negative feedback in the kidney wherein the presence of calcitriol induces diversion to metabolically inactive 24,25-hydroxyvitamin D rather than metabolically active calcitriol (1,25-hydroxyvitamin D).
 Further metabolism yields calcitroic acid, an inactive water-soluble compound that is excreted in bile.

 There is no general agreement about the intake levels at which vitamin D may cause harm.
 According to the IOM review, "Doses below 10,000 IU/day are not usually associated with toxicity, whereas doses equal to or above 50,000 IU/day for several weeks or months are frequently associated with toxic side effects including documented hypercalcemia."
 The normal range for blood concentration of 25-hydroxyvitamin D in adults is 20 to 50 nanograms per milliliter (ng/mL; equivalent to 50 to 125 nmol/L).
 Blood levels necessary to cause adverse effects in adults are thought to be greater than about 150 ng/mL.

 An excess of vitamin D causes hypercalcaemia (high blood concentrations of calcium), which can cause overcalcification of the bones and soft tissues including arteries, heart, and kidneys.
 Untreated, this can lead to irreversible kidney failure.
 Symptoms of vitamin D toxicity may include the following: increased thirst, increased urination, nausea, vomiting, diarrhea, decreased appetite, irritability, constipation, fatigue, muscle weakness, and insomnia.

-In 2011, the U.S. National Academy of Medicine revised tolerable upper intake levels (UL) to protect against vitamin D toxicity.
+In 2011, the US National Academy of Medicine revised tolerable upper intake levels (UL) to protect against vitamin D toxicity.
 Before the revision the UL for ages 9+ years was 50 μg/d (2000 IU/d).
 Per the revision: "UL is defined as "the highest average daily intake of a nutrient that is likely to pose no risk of adverse health effects for nearly all persons in the general population".
-The U.S. ULs in microgram (mcg or μg) and International Units (IU) for both males and females, by age, are:
+The US ULs in micrograms (mcg or μg) and international units (IU) for both males and females, by age, are: